 Xero is an online double-entry accounting software for businesses with 0–100 employees.
 Features of their service include invoice management, bank reconciliation, bookkeeping, and more.

-When you connect your Gusto and Xero accounts, each time you run payroll, the details can be synced to the accounting bill.
+When you connect your Gusto and Xero accounts, each time you run payroll, the details can be synced to Xero as a Bill (on eligible Xero editions) or as a Manual Journal (available on all Xero editions).
 You get additional levels of granularity within the entry based on earnings types, Gusto departments, and Xero Tracking Categories.

 Click the dropdowns below to learn more about the integration.

 Total wages, taxes, benefit deductions/contributions, reimbursements and contractor payments will now sync to your Xero account each time you run payroll.

 You can sign in to your Gusto account with your Xero account.
 Once you’ve entered your credentials once, you can sign in with just one click.

 The next time you sign in to Gusto, click the Xero tile.
 You should be automatically signed in.